phette23/Level-Counter/readme.markdown

 Because I'm trying to use one code base to write two separate apps (a Mozilla web app, a Chrome Store app), and there are two main branches, and Grunt also needs a package.json, there are seven different version numbers floating around in this project.
 The `master` branch has three and `chrome-app` branch has the same three plus one for the Chrome Web Store.
 The files that hold the version numbers are:

 - package.json - metadata for developers, and for Yeoman's sake
 - app/package.json - to be perfectly honest, I'm not sure what this one is for.
-I think it's some webapp standard, perhaps an outdated version of Chrome apps.
-- app/manifest.webapp - for Mozilla's [Open Web Apps](https://developer.mozilla.org/en-US/docs/Apps/Manifest)
+But I must have put it here for a reason!
+It might be a compliment to Mozilla's manifest.webapp which contains versioning info.
 - app/manifest.json - for the [Chrome Web Store](https://developer.chrome.com/apps/manifest.html), only on the `chrome-app` branch

+There is also an app/manifest.webapp file for Mozilla's [Open Web Apps](https://developer.mozilla.org/en-US/docs/Apps/Manifest) but it does not include a version number.

-To help with this, I wrote a pair of short scripts to print, validate, and update version numbers.
+To help version number consistency, I wrote a pair of short scripts to print, validate, and update version numbers.
 They've only been tested in BASH on Mac OS X and rely on [node](nodejs.org).
 Simply run the `ver.sh` script and pass it one of three options: p for print, v for validate versions, and u for update which takes an additional argument that becomes the new version, e.g. `./ver.sh -v 1.2.4`.